-Lamotrigine Reduces the Number of Vertigo Attacks in Patients with Meniere’s Disease, with and without a History of Migraine: A Pilot Study
+Lamotrigine Reduces the Number of Vertigo Attacks in Patients with Meniere’s Disease: A Pilot Study

 Abstract